datasquadron/datasquadron.github.io/_drafts/draft_Propogating_Value_Accross_Rows.md

 How to Propagate a Value Across Multiple Rows

 Problem:

-hello this is Dmitry with data squadron talking tableau prep pointers today I'm going to talk about how to propagate a value from one row to all the other rows in a data set in this example I have the date field that is only in one row and we want this to spread to all the other rows this is what the data rows look like when you expand them out we want all these other values to be the same date as this one value here to do that I will first create a calculated field which I'll call linked field this will allow us to join the data set onto itself
+ how to propagate a
+value from one row to all the other rows in a data set

+in this example I have the date field that is only in one row and we want this to spread to all the other rows this is what the data rows look like when you expand them out we want all these other values to be the same date as this one value here to do that I will first create a calculated field which I'll call linked field this will allow us to join the data set onto itself

 I will now split the data set into two